-Chef Chris Parsons Will Open the Oyster Club in Downtown Boston in May
+Chef Chris Parsons Will Open the Oyster Club in Downtown Boston

 The Park Square restaurant will bait diners with a raw bar, "lobster of the day," and classic New England seafood.